 - record keeping activities that will allow the CFIA to document their verifications over the production and transfer of eligible products

 Requirements applicable to the transfer of eligible product between establishments

-Annex J (of Introduction of Chapter 11 of the MOP) must be used when eligible products are moved between establishments.
+Annex J - Transfer certificate for meat products must be used when eligible products are moved between establishments.
 Japanese eligible products must be segregated from ineligible products.

 Requirements applicable to storage activities

 Eligible products must be segregated from other products by pallet to permit their easy identification when export certification is requested.

 In addition to CFIA routine inspection activities, Annex H - Verification checklist - Beef products will be completed in producing establishments to document verification activities conducted by the CFIA to assess the establishment's performance to ensure continued compliance with applicable requirements.
 Section 1, 2 and 3 of Annex H will need to be completed monthly by the VIC/IIC.

 A quarterly review of the establishment's performance and CFIA verification responsibilities will be conducted by a Regional Veterinary Officer (RVO) in the case of a slaughter establishment, or Food Processing Supervisor in the case of a stand-alone cutting/boning/further processing establishment, by completing all sections of Annex H - Verification checklist - Beef products.
 All efforts should be made to schedule the reviews during the time that production of products eligible for export to Japan is occurring.
 It is understood that these reviews can be conducted simultaneously with reviews to be conducted by the VIC/IIC and that only one report will be generated.